 By comparing the pure NLO (blue dashed line) and the NLO+NNLL (green dashed line) calculation of Drell Yan at this transverse momentum value, one observes a suppression by about 3-4\% when NNLL effects are included.
 While the magnitude of the impact of the NNLL resummation is found to be similar to that of ref.~\cite{Jaiswal:2014yba}, we observe a reduction in the jet-veto efficiency rather than an enhancement.
 This might be due to a different matching scheme and treatment of higher-order corrections.
-Furthermore, we observe that {\tt POWHEG} enhances considerably Sudakov effects with respect to the analytic resummation when compared to the NLO prediction.
+In order to validate the estimate of Sudakov effects in {\tt POWHEG}, we can compare the lower panel in Figure~\ref{fig:eff-PWG} to the dashed green line in the lower panel of Figure~\ref{fig:eff-res}, representing the matching of the analytic resummation to NLO.
+In the case of POWHEG, at $p_t = 25$ GeV, one finds a reduction in the efficiency that ranges between -6 and -9 \%.
+On the other hand NLO+NNLL results are just about -4\% below the NLO result.
+We thus observe that {\tt POWHEG} enhances considerably Sudakov effects with respect to the NNLL+NLO result.
 On the other hand, it is also clear from Fig.~\ref{fig:eff-res} that the difference with respect to NLO is about -7-8\% when the NNLL is matched to the NNLO result (red solid line).
 Hence, as far as jet-veto effects are concerned, {\tt POWHEG} is accidentally close to the NNLL+NNLO prediction at this veto scale.
 Therefore, the inclusive cross section extrapolated using {\tt POWHEG} will be reasonably in better agreement with the NNLO prediction, rather than with the NLO one.